 According to Molly, architects hate Christopher Alexander’s guts.
 Along with a lot of other interaction designers I happen to think his book A Pattern Language is a wonderful resource.
 It has some interesting things to say about designing for emergence—or second order design—and also contains some patterns related to play.
-So following the example of Michal Migurski (and many other after him) I’ll blog some dog eared pages.
+So following the example of Michal Migurski (and many others after him) I’ll blog some dog eared pages.

 In the introduction Alexander encourages readers to trace their own path through the book.
 The idea is to pick a pattern that most closely fits the project you have in mind, and from there move through the book to other ‘smaller’ patterns.
 It won’t surprise frequent readers of this blog that my eye was immediately caught by the pattern ‘Adventure Playground’ (pattern number 73).
 Let’s look at the problem statement, on p.368:

 “A castle, made of carton, rocks and old branches, by a group of children for themselves, is worth a thousand perfectly detailed, exactly finished castles, made for them in a factory.”